Dr. Josh A. Firth | Researcher - Reckitt Benckiser | Scientist - Oxford University

 [Collaboration network - click for full image]

-How social behaviour shapes society structure and governs social processes
+How behaviour shapes social networks and govern social processes

-Why do individuals differ in their social behaviours, relationships, and network positions?
+Why do individuals differ in their behaviour, relationships, and social network positions?

-What are the consequences of social associations for social processes (e.g. disease transmission and behavioural contagions)?
+What are the consequences of social connections for disease transmission and the spread of new behaviours?

-Identifying what indicators, and what influences, mental health
+Identifying what indicators, and what influences, health and mental wellbeing

-How does behaviour (e.g. social and physical activity, internet usage) influence mental health?
+How does behaviour (e.g. social & physical activity, internet usage, nutrition) influence mental health?

 Why do psychiatric conditions persist & can technological advances help mitigate them?

 Which simple measures can we use to best indicate complex conditions?

 Ecology & Evolution